sarah-hs/sarah-hs.github.io/README.md

 This is my portfolio about me, my activities and projects.

-Como to visit at https://sarah-hs.github.io.
+Come to visit at https://sarah-hs.github.io.